gnebbia/gnu_linux_appunti/README.md

 sistema, possiamo ad esempio visualizzarli con "dmesg" o attraverso il nostro gestore di demoni, in quanto a volte il sistema cancella quei messaggi.

+#### Differenze tra firmware BIOS e UEFI

+System initialization
+* Under BIOS
+    * System switched on, the power-on self-test (POST) is executed.
+    * After POST, BIOS initializes the necessary system hardware for booting (disk, keyboard controllers etc.).
+    * BIOS launches the first 440 bytes (the Master Boot Record bootstrap code area) of the first disk in the BIOS disk order.
+    * The boot loader's first stage in the MBR boot code then launches its second stage code (if any) from either:
+        * next disk sectors after the MBR, i.e. the so called post-MBR gap (only on a MBR partition table).
+        * a partition's or a partitionless disk's volume boot record (VBR).
+        * the BIOS boot partition (GRUB on BIOS/GPT only).
+    * The actual boot loader is launched.
+    * The boot loader then loads an operating system by either chain-loading or directly loading the operating system kernel.

+* Under UEFI
+    * System switched on, the power-on self-test (POST) is executed.
+    * UEFI initializes the hardware required for booting.
+    * Firmware reads the boot entries in the NVRAM to determine which EFI application to launch and from where (e.g. from which disk and partition).
+      A boot entry could simply be a disk.
+In this case the firmware looks for an EFI system partition on that disk and tries to find a EFI application in the fallback boot path
+      \EFI\BOOT\BOOTX64.EFI (BOOTIA32.EFI on systems with a IA32 (32-bit) UEFI).
+      This is how UEFI bootable removable media work.
+    * Firmware launches the EFI application.
+        * This could be a boot loader or the linux kernel itself using EFISTUB.
+        * It could be some other EFI application such as a UEFI shell or a boot manager like systemd-boot or rEFInd.

+If Secure Boot is enabled, the boot process will verify authenticity of the EFI binary by signature.

 ### Log